-- via the Internal Auditing or Legal function, any information concerning: the measures and/or information issued by judicial police bodies or any other authority, without prejudice for the secrecy obligations laid down in the law, indicating that investigations are in progress, also against unknown persons, for offences falling within the scope of Legislative Decree 231/01, if such investigations concern the Bank or its Employees or Corporate bodies or in any case involve the Bank's liability; - through the Internal Auditing function, regarding facts, acts, events or omissions indicating the risk of infringement of the rules of the Decree, observed by the corporate control functions as part of their activity and the relative mitigation actions; - the disciplinary proceedings initiated against employees shall take place through the Human Resources function.
+- via the Internal Auditing or Legal function, any information concerning: the measures and/or information issued by judicial police bodies or any other authority, without prejudice for the secrecy obligations laid down in the law, indicating that investigations are in progress, also against unknown persons, for offences falling within the scope of Legislative Decree 231/01, if such investigations concern the Bank or its Employees or Corporate bodies or in any case involve the Bank's liability; - through the Internal Auditing function, regarding facts, acts, events or omissions indicating the risk of infringement of the rules of the Decree, observed by the corporate control functions as part of their activity and the relative mitigation actions.

-Each company structure given a specific role in a phase of a sensitive process must promptly notify the Supervisory Body of its conduct that significantly differs from the conduct described in the process, and the reasons making this deviation necessary or appropriate.
+Each company structure given a specific role in a phase of a sensitive process must promptly notify the Surveillance Body of its conduct that significantly differs from the conduct described in the process, and the reasons making this deviation necessary or appropriate.

-In the case of events which might give rise to serious liability for Intesa Sanpaolo S.p.A., the Internal Auditing function, acting in accordance with Legislative Decree 231/01, shall promptly inform the Chairman of the Supervisory Body and shall prepare a specific report describing in detail the event, the risk, the staff involved, the disciplinary measures adopted and the solutions put in place to avoid recurrence of the event.
+In the case of events which might give rise to serious liability for Intesa Sanpaolo S.p.A., the Internal Auditing function, acting in accordance with Legislative Decree 231/01, shall promptly inform the Chair of the Surveillance Body and shall prepare a specific report describing in detail the event, the risk, the staff involved, the disciplinary measures adopted and the solutions put in place to avoid recurrence of the event.